Retainers let you collect recurring payments, track hours against the allotted time, and avoid scope creep.

 4. Fill out the details and click Set and Continue.
 Here’s what that looks like:

-Now you’ll see a sample Retainer Invoice that your client will receive each month.
+Now you’ll see a sample Retainer Invoice your client will receive monthly.
 You can edit this or make any further adjustments using the Settings menu on the right.
 Here’s what that looks like in-app: